nottrobin/maas-docs/en/troubleshoot-faq.md

 sudo tar -C xenial -xpSf xenial-server-cloudimg-amd64-root.tar.gz --numeric-owner --xattrs "--xattrs-include=*"
 ```

-!!!
-Note:
+[note]
 `sudo` is required when extracting the image filesystem and when making
 changes to the files extracted from the image filesystem.
+[/note]

 ### Generate password hash